Cryptveil/100-days-of-python/Days 11-20/Day 13/README.md

 # Debugging day

-For this day there wasn't any actual code, but instead I debugged 3 programs.
+For this day I didn't write any actual code, but instead I debugged 3 programs.